 LB547, passed during the 2015 Nebraska legislative session, was a major innovation in the way we address the achievement gap facing our youngest, most vulnerable children.

 By uniting school districts and local child care providers in Sixpence partnerships, Nebraska communities have a new way to support the healthy development of infants and toddlers at risk - at precisely the time it is most effective and fiscally efficient to do so.

-Sixpence Grants range from $75,000-$150,000 with a 100% match from the local community.
-Matching dollars can be existing federal, state or local dollars, private, or in-kind resources.
-School districts who partner with at least one other community-based entity to serve at risk children birth to three are eligible to submit proposals.
+Sixpence District - Child Care Partnership Grants range from $100,000-$225,000 with a 100% match from the local community.
+Matching dollars can be existing federal, state, or local dollars, private, or in-kind resources.
+School districts must partner with child care entities to serve at risk children birth to three.

 Very young children learn through play and discovery.
 These early experiences lay the groundwork for all future social, emotional and intellectual development.